Welcome and Introduction

 Information on other faculty, along with links to individual websites, can be found at the residency website.

-Dr. Rivera and Dr. Schwartz will serve as MPH advisors to all residents, who, with their assistance, will be expected to create an individualized curriculum that will meet their professional training needs.
-A different faculty advisor may be selected depending on resident interest on a case-by-case basis.
-Residents will elect a customized program of study for their MPH degree that includes the required courses outlined by the MPH and in this online catalog.
+Dr. Rivera and Dr. Schwartz will serve as MPH advisers to all residents, who, with their assistance, will be expected to create an individualized curriculum that will meet their professional training needs.
+A different faculty adviser may be selected depending on resident interest on a case-by-case basis.
+Residents will elect a customized program of study for their MPH degree that includes the required courses outlined by the MPH and in this online catalogue.
 Additional options include MPH concentrations, however due to clinical requirements for the residency these are not always feasible.